Admission of Domestic Undergraduate Students

 The University of Kansas has assured admission criteria that align with the Kansas Board of Regents qualified admission criteria.

-Transfer student: A student is considered a transfer student if they have taken any college coursework after the summer following their graduation date or after the completion of their GED/HISET.
+Transfer student: A student is considered a transfer student if they have enrolled in any college coursework the fall after their graduation/GED/HiSET completion or beyond.

 Assured Admission Criteria for Freshmen: